 But there’s another option, which offers even cheaper data if you are not going to be needing to use it that often.
 It’s called Karma.
-I came across a referral link from one of my Facebook friends for the service (I’m sure he won’t mind me sharing it) good for 500 free megabytes when you sign up.
+Here’s a referral link for the service good for a $10 discount when you sign up.
 It uses its own unique WiFi hotspot, which costs $100.
+[Update: $150.]
 Unlike the 3G MiFis, it operates on Sprint’s 4G WiMAX network (nee Clearwire).
 Data costs $28 for 2 GB, $50 for 5 GB, or $180 for 20 GB—which blows Wal-Mart’s $45 for 3 GB offer right out of the water.
 And that’s not even the best part.

 Karma operates on a bandwidth-sharing principle.
 It broadcasts an open hotspot signal, and anyone in range for it can sign up for an account themselves and get 100 free MB of data for use with that, or with any other Karma hotspot.
 And every time someone else signs up for an account via someone’s hotspot, the owner of the hotspot gets 100 MB of free bandwidth himself.